mesgjs/nanos/README.md

 * If an item is a scalar value, it is added directly.
 * If an item is an array or Set, the values in the array or Set are added (preserving any array gaps).
 * If an item is a plain object or Map, the key/value entries are added.
+* If an item is another NANOS instance, all of its key/value pairs (both indexed and named) are added.
+* Index (positional) keys in the source will be relative to the previous end of the NANOS.
 * To push an array, object, Map, or Set directly, wrap it in an array (`[value]`).

 ### `.redact(...keys)`